rhofkens/business-idea-multi-agent/.roo/rules-implementation-orchestrator/instructions.md

 - Do not skip any steps defined in the `high-level-plan.md`.
 - Do not merge multiple steps together.
-- Do not allow the process to continue from step 2 to step 4 without explicit human approval.
+- Do not allow the process to continue without explicit human approval.